MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-azure-app-service.md

 1. Sign into your own [Azure portal](https://portal.azure.com/).

    Locate your deployed application in the Azure portal.
 You can find your app by browsing to the **App Services** page and then selecting the App Service instance.
 You can also search for the App Service instance directly by name in the search bar at the top.
+(In this example, the App Service instance is named **GitHubBrowser123**.)

     :::image type="content" source="../debugger/media/vs-2022/visual-studio-remote-debug-azure-search.png"  alt-text="A screenshot of Azure search." :::